Records advisers create and monitor electronic and paper filing systems so that records can be filed, found, tracked and disposed of.

-Pay for records advisers varies depending on their experience and skills.
+Pay for records advisers varies depending on skills and experience.

 What you will do